totallymoney/Engineering-Principles/engineering principles.md

 ### We Own It

 Ownership is the product of Autonomy, because if you have the freedom to choose you also are more likely to believe in your choices.
 It recognises the fact that we are a tech company, and we own the product.
+We own the problem space and should know what problem we are trying to solve for the customer extremely well.

 #### Practices

 - Know the customer
 - Challenge yourself
-- Learn by doing
 - No deadlines
 - Measure your success
 - Everyone has a voice and can make a contribution